milk-v/milkv.io/docs/jupiter/getting-started/resources.md

   The `pose-tracker` and `object-detection` applications integrated by default in the desktop require a camera connection, which is not supported by the current hardware version.
   :::

+  The desktop version of the firmware exceeds the 2G size limit set by github, so it is compressed and uploaded in two packages with suffixes `001` and `002`.
+After downloading these two packages, you need to decompress them into a complete firmware package.
+In the graphical interface of Windows or Linux, right-click the `.001` file and use tools such as 7zip or winrar to decompress it.
+These tools generally support decompression in volumes.
+If you decompress in the Linux command line, please refer to the following decompression command in the Ubuntu system:

+  - Install the 7zip tool:
+    ```
+    sudo apt install p7zip-full
+    ```

+  - SD card version firmware:
+    ```
+    7za x milkv-jupiter-bianbu-23.10-desktop-k1-v1.0.14-release-2024-0831.img.zip.001
+    ```
+    The full firmware package after extraction is: `milkv-jupiter-bianbu-23.10-desktop-k1-v1.0.14-release-2024-0831.img.zip`

+  - eMMC and SSD version firmware:
+    ```
+    7za x milkv-jupiter-bianbu-23.10-desktop-k1-v1.0.14-release-2024-0831.zip.001
+    ```
+    The full firmware package after extraction is: `milkv-jupiter-bianbu-23.10-desktop-k1-v1.0.14-release-2024-0831.zip`

 - milkv-jupiter-bianbu-\*-minimal-\*.zip

   Bianbu command line version (no desktop).